King of Rome: Chief Legislator

 Under the kings, the Senate and Curiate Assembly had very little power and authority; they were not independent bodies in that they possessed the right to meet together and discuss questions of state.
 They could only be called together by the king and could only discuss the matters the king laid before them.
-While the Curiate Assembly did have the power to pass laws that had been submitted by the king, the Senate was effectively an honorable council.
+While the Curiate Assembly did have the power to pass laws that the king had submitted, the Senate was effectively an honorable council.
 It could advise the king on his action but, by no means, could prevent him from acting.
 The only thing that the king could not do without the approval of the Senate and Curiate Assembly was to declare war against a foreign nation.
 These issues effectively allowed the King to more or less rule by decree with the exception of the above-mentioned affairs.